 "Limited digital infrastructure in rural areas"

 Approximately 22% of learners from rural or semi-urban zones report difficulty accessing reliable digital platforms for course delivery.
-Around 26% of institutions cite lack of infrastructure support as a reason for slow adoption of online training.
-Wound Healing Care courses especially face setbacks in these regions due to the high reliance on immersive modules and live interactions, with 18% of courses showing completion drop-off from low-connectivity regions.
+Around 26% of institutions cite a lack of infrastructure support as a reason for slow adoption of online training.
+Specialized healthcare courses face additional setbacks in these regions because of their reliance on immersive modules, live interactions, and simulation-based learning, with 18% of courses showing completion drop-off from low-connectivity regions.
+Offline access and low-bandwidth solutions are therefore becoming important development priorities.

 CHALLENGE